fsek/App2PracticeWork/README.md

 Let's get to the actual practices.

 ### **Task 1**
-Change the text of one of the buttons in the "`other`" ("`övrig`" on the Swedish app version) tab of the app.
+Change the text of the Sångbok button in the "other" ("övrig" on the Swedish app version) section of the app to something different.

 ### **Task 2**
 Now it's time to make something of our own.
-Try to add a button in the "`other`" screen.
+Try to add a button in the "other" screen.
 Don't worry about making it do anything, that will be the next step :).
 Just make it appear where you want it with your chosen text.

 ### **Task 3**